lucyking/grid-based-inventory-system/README.md

    - Use the `add_item(item_id)` method provided by the inventory system.
    - Call this method to add items from the `ITEMS` dictionary to the inventory.

+##Credits
+Some of the images used for the demo are from [PNGEgg](https://www.pngegg.com/) Special thanks to Piducod for finding some of the bug and reporting it

 ## Notes
 I'l probablly come back to this to update it more and make the code cleaner as well as add any features requested